lal1020/pdfbox-ais-client/docs/Use the AIS client via CLI.md

-# Usage as a command-line tool
+# Use the AIS client via CLI
 The AIS client can be used from the command line as a standalone tool.

 ## Usage